ArunJakhmola/restaurant_order-_analysis/README.md

 The **Restaurant Order Analysis** project aims to analyze order data to identify the most and least popular menu items and types of cuisine.
 The analysis objectives and their corresponding queries are outlined below.

+**You can access the database by running "create_restaurant_db.sql" file from repository and solved queries are available in "SQL Queries Restraunt Order Analysis.sql" file**

 ## Objectives and Queries

 ### Objective 1: Explore the Menu Items Table